 Because Newcastle has a vibrant, multicultural student community, our student Unibuddies are drawn from a range of different countries – so you can also search by country and possibly end up talking to someone from home.

-You can chat to our staff Unibuddies, too – from our Outreach Ambassadors and colleagues in Student and Academic Services, to our teaching assistants, admissions tutors, lecturers and degree programme directors.
+You can chat to our staff Unibuddies, too – from our Outreach Ambassadors to colleagues in our Careers Service.

 What questions can I ask?

 Our student Unibuddies represent each of our three faculties – Science, Agriculture and Engineering; Humanities and Social Sciences; and Medical Sciences – as well as our Business School.
 That means you get to put your subject specific questions to current students who are actually studying the degree you’re interested in.

 And, because our student Unibuddies provide brief personal profiles, including what year they’re in and what University clubs and societies they’ve joined, you can talk to them about their experiences at Newcastle, too, and get some top tips on student life.

 Our staff Unibuddies can help with all aspects of the University and student experience at Newcastle – whether you want to know more about applying to us, or want to find out about the programme content of your dream degree, and our approach to teaching and learning.